Receiving Airport FIFO pickup requests

 If the timer expires and you did not receive a ride request, head back to the staging area.
 As long as you're back within 15 minutes, you'll be placed at the front of the queue and shouldn't lose your position.

-At select airports, approved Lux Black and Lux Black XL drivers with a Transportation Charter Permit (TCP license) may be eligible to perform pickups at terminal curbside.
-If you have a TCP license, check your email for eligibility and TCP confirmation process.
+At select airports, approved Lux Black and Lux Black XL drivers with a livery license may be eligible to perform pickups at terminal curbside.
+If you are a livery driver, please refer to the local requirements in your area.

 Airports that offer curbside pickup for TCP drivers:

 Curbside pickup requirements: